metin-aksu/metin-aksu/README.md

 Nowadays
 * Backend in **Java** and **NodeJS**
 * I am trying to develop applications using **React** on the frontend.
+* I am using Postgresql and MongoDB as database

 I am also trying to improve myself on mobile application development using **React Native**.